21, 1st Tverskaya-Yamskaya Str., Moscow, 125047, Russia

 Andrew Lomas is an English barrister with broad expertise in litigation and arbitration, including claims with cross-border and multi-jurisdictional elements.
-With a background in scientific research, Andrew has particular experience of cases involving complex or technical subject matter, including pharmaceutical and IT / software disputes, as well as intellectual property claims.
-He is also well-versed in the procedural complexities of litigation, something that is critical in designing a successful strategy.
+With a background in scientific research, Andrew has particular experience of cases involving complex or technical subject matter, including pharmaceutical and IT & software disputes, as well as intellectual property claims.
+He has an Oxford PhD in medicinal chemistry, small molecule drug design, taught synthetic undergraduate chemistry at Oxford for 3 years, and worked in pharmaceutical M&A before becoming a lawyer.
+During bar school, he worked as a consultant in competitive intelligence for Deallus, focusing on generics and biosimilar launches.
+Andrew is also well-versed in the procedural complexities of litigation, something that is critical in designing a successful strategy.

 As a member of the London barristers chambers One Essex Court, Andrew has been regularly instructed in high-value disputes as sole counsel.
 He has appeared as an advocate in the English High Court and Court of Appeal, as well as a range of arbitral tribunals including those under LCIA, ICC, HKIAC, and MKAS-ICAC rules.

 Recent examples of cases he has worked on include:

 - multi-billion dollar dispute as to interpretation of a pharmaceutical collaboration agreement in English High Court and Court of Appeal;